doctrine/couchdb-documentation/en/reference/configuration.rst

 -------------

-Bootstrapping Doctrine is a relatively simple procedure that roughly exists of just 2 steps:
+Bootstrapping Doctrine is a relatively simple procedure that roughly consists of just 2 steps:

 -  Making sure Doctrine class files can be loaded on demand.